 Using a dynamic commission strategy for not only each value point in your conversion funnel but across your publisher base will set you up for success.
 You’ll know that you’re paying the correct amount to the correct publisher for each specific action that will get you closer to the final desired result.

 4. Keep an open mind about who a publisher partner is.

 The affiliate world is big – and getting bigger each day.
 More and more publishers are joining the ranks of the affiliate army, which is good news for you.

-As you look at the wide-ranging roster of publishers, one of the best kept secrets of a successful affiliate program, especially for a B2B company, is keeping an open mind about the type of publishers you allow into your program and how you work with them.
+As you look at the wide-ranging roster of potential affiliate partners, one of the best-kept secrets of a successful affiliate program, especially for a B2B company, is keeping an open mind about the type of publishers you allow into your program and how you work with them.